 If it makes you feel any better, even the thinnest models look like crap in these items.
 Go look at the online magazines to prove my point.

 If you are wearing long sleeves and they are getting in the way, push or fold them up until you complete the task and then pull them back down.
 In the summer, wear short sleeves — not too short (unless you are under 25 and lift weights three times a week).
 Just above the elbow is the best, most flattering length for most women with too-thick or too-thin arms.
 Too tight sleeves look bad, too poofy looks just as bad on the average woman.
 Stick with styles that skim but don’t squeeze or pad — both of which add bulk to thick arms and make tiny arms look like sticks.
 Moderation in all things, right?

-Also avoid large patterns, horizontal stripes and trapeze-style empire waists on all tops.
+Also avoid large patterns, thick horizontal stripes and trapeze-style empire waists on all tops.

 Pants should come to the waist (for those of you who have forgotten where that is, it’s the thinnest part of your midriff and is near the belly-button).
 They should also fall in a straight line from the fullest part of your butt cheeks to the floor.
 No styles that “suck up under” the cheek are good for your look.

 All those “naked pants” people are wearing that leave NOTHING to the imagination aren’t flattering.
 If you want that look, buy body paint and plan to shave everything below the waist every morning.
 Those pants (spandex, legging, jegging and jeans versions) are ALL obnoxious, uncomfortable to wear, and make you look like you are prowling.
 “Skinny jeans” make heavy women look like balloons and make skinny women look like skeletons (often bow-legged skeletons).
 They are best left on models who employ photoshopping experts to do their PR.